Christina Grimmie

 Christina Victoria Grimmie (March 12, 1994 – June 10, 2016) was an American singer, songwriter, and internet personality.
 In 2009, she began posting covers of popular songs on YouTube.
 After releasing her debut EP, Find Me (2011), her YouTube channel reached one million subscribers.
 After she reached two million subscribers, she released her debut studio album, With Love (2013).

 Grimmie then became a contestant on season six of The Voice, finishing in third place.
 Adam Levine, her coach on the show, announced in the finale that, regardless of the results, he would sign her to his label 222 Records.
 Lil Wayne also offered to sign her to his label, Young Money Entertainment.
 She was signed with Island Records for a short time before being dropped.
 Grimmie released her second EP, Side A, in 2016.
 That same year, she took on an acting role, making her only motion-picture appearance in The Matchbreaker.

-On June 10, 2016, Grimmie was shot dead while signing autographs following a concert performance at the Plaza Live in Orlando, Florida.
+On June 10, 2016, Grimmie was fatally shot while signing autographs following a concert performance at the Plaza Live in Orlando, Florida.
 Side B, a follow-up to Side A, was made available on Spotify and iTunes in 2017, and in June 2017, Grimmie's second and final album, All Is Vanity, was released posthumously.

 Early life

 Christina Victoria Grimmie was born to Tina (née Milos) and Albert Grimmie in the Marlton section of Evesham Township, New Jersey, on March 12, 1994.
-Her mother worked as a receptionist until she was diagnosed with breast cancer; her father worked at Verizon Communications as of 2014.
-She had an older brother, Marcus (who served as Christina's road manager during her performances).
-Grimmie was of Italian and Romanian descent and grew up in Marlton, New Jersey, where she attended Bethel Baptist Christian School, Marlton Middle School, and Cherokee High School.
+Her mother worked as a receptionist until she was diagnosed with breast cancer.
+Her father worked at Verizon Communications as of 2014.
+She had an older brother, Marcus, who worked as her road manager during her performances.

+Grimmie was of Italian and Romanian descent and grew up in Marlton, where she attended Bethel Baptist Christian School, Marlton Middle School, and Cherokee High School.
 Her father noticed Grimmie's talent for singing when she was six years old, and she started playing the piano at age 10.
 Despite having received piano lessons, Grimmie said she played by ear.